Open Science Training

 Don't Use This Code is a professional training, coaching, and consulting company in operation since 2016.

-We have recently been awarded a three-year NASA grant under the F.14 Transform to Open Science Training (TOPST) initiative, where we will deliver virtual training sessions as part of the multi-year initiative.
+We have recently been awarded a three-year NASA grant under the F.14 NASA Open Science initiative, where we will deliver virtual training sessions as part of the multi-year initiative.

 Upcoming Open Science Trainings